For Grant Seekers

 Land, Health, Community

-Land, Health, Community, (formerly the Lumpkin Family Fund), is the Foundation’s primary and largest grantmaking program and reflects the Lumpkin family's historic connection and commitment to the community.
+Land, Health, Community (LHC) is the Foundation’s primary and largest grantmaking program and reflects the Lumpkin family's historic connection and commitment to the community.
 A minimum of 50 percent of its annual grantmaking budget is spent on projects in East Central Illinois.
-Through Land, Health, Community we work toward a long term vision of holistically healthy communities.
+Through Land, Health, Community we work toward a long-term vision of holistically healthy communities.

 We make grants in East Central Illinois that reflect our vision: